rphii/c-file-tagger/README.md

 To only find the Bleach-Wallpaper, you would do `cft --any anime:bleach`, which will respect your choice of tag and only list those tagged accordingly.

-To add tags with the cli to the **main file**, one can do:
+To add tags with the cli to **one output file**, one can do:

-    cft string-to-tag --tag list,of,tags
+    cft -o path/output.cft string-to-tag --tag list,of,tags
-    cft string-to-tag -t list,of,tags
-    cft -f path/output string-to-tag -t list,of,tags
+    cft -o path/output.cft string-to-tag -t list,of,tags

 ### TODO so I won't forget
 - undo? hmm
+- -lL filename = wrong count of files in description!
+- don't add -t tag: (empty subfolder) as tag
+- clean up the code since it's messy -> especially since I switched from array of tags to lookup tables ...